 This class is planned to be a hands on experience; students should be able to bring a laptop computer to class.
 PhotoMidwest has one laptop computer available for use during this class for an additional $15 (in-class use only).
 This laptop can be rented HERE.

 Students should also have a recent copy of Lightroom available on their personal laptop.
-If Lightroom is not currently on their computers, students should be able to download a trial version just before the start of the class that will be active for the period of the class.
-However, you should check with Adobe as to the current length of the trial, cost of both monthly and yearly subscriptions, and cancellation/refund policies.
+Students without a current version of LR should contact the instructor for information on how they can get a current version for the period of the class.
+Also check with Adobe as to the current length of any trial, cost of both monthly and yearly subscriptions, and cancellation/refund policies.
 Students coming to class without a laptop will not be able to get the full benefit from the class.

 The class will feature lectures, video tutorials and hands on practice using the software.
 Upon completion of the class, students should be able to successfully import and catalog photos, and apply basic enhancements to create impressive looking photographs.
 However, it should be recognized that Lightroom is a very robust program and this class will provide just a basic introduction.
 Students should plan on additional training to become fully proficient in the use of the program.

 John Lorimer is a semi-retired professional photographer who has been shooting weddings, portraits and special events over the past 30 years.
 He has been a Photography Instructor for MATC for over 25 years and has taught classes at PhotoMidwest for the last 8 years.
 His classes in Digital Cameras, Photo Editing, Portraiture, Macro, Speedlites and Studio Lighting have been very popular and his students give him high marks for his expertise and presentation style.